 Because of their differences, the law of non-contradiction makes it impossible for both of these religions to be true.
 It's therefore interesting to note Charlotte Allen's observation: "In all probability, not a single element of the Wiccan story is true.
 The evidence is overwhelming that Wicca is . . . a 1950s concoction . . . of an English civil servant and amateur anthropologist" named Gerald Gardner.
 (53) But surely such questionable historical origins cast doubt on the truth of Wiccan religious beliefs as well.
 Christianity, however, is firmly rooted in the historical reality of Jesus of Nazareth, whose claim to be the only way to God was clearly vindicated when God "furnished proof to all men by raising Him from the dead."
-[See Section Choose Life That You Might Live and Section on Jesus
+[See Section on The Resurrection]

 - Charlotte Allen, "The Scholars and the Goddess" The Atlantic Monthly (January 2001): 18.

 - Fritz Ridenour, So What's the Difference?
 (Ventura, California: Regal Books, 2001), 209.